Skip to Content

 Step 1: Use a food scale to portion 4-5 ounces of ground turkey and loosely form them into balls.
 Then, prepare 2-3 small pieces of parchment paper.

-Step 3: Remove the press and parchment paper.
-Flip and sprinkle with salt and pepper.
+Step 3: Remove the press and sprinkle with salt and pepper.

-Step 4: Add the cheese slice and cook for another 2-3 minutes.
-Set the burger aside, add another tablespoon of butter and repeat with the remaining ingredients.
+Step 4: Add a cheese slice and cook for 2-3 minutes.
+Set the burger aside and repeat with the remaining patties.

 Expert Tips